-The Groundwater Rule (GWR), which took effect December 1st, 2009, applies to all public water systems that use groundwater sources or purchase groundwater.
-The primary purpose of the rule is to protect the public from fecal-related bacterial and viral pathogens in public groundwater systems.
+The groundwater source monitoring as required under the EPA Groundwater Rule, applies to all public water systems that use groundwater sources or purchase groundwater.
+The purpose of the rule is to protect the public from fecal-related bacterial and viral pathogens in public groundwater systems.
 E. coli

 is used as the indicator of fecal contamination.
 If a groundwater source (well or spring) is found to be fecally contaminated, the public water supplier must take corrective action to assure that their consumers are adequately protected.
 The coliform monitoring required under this rule is different from the required coliform monitoring in the distribution system

 .
 See the following groundwater source monitoring resources for more information.

 : Includes information on source water monitoring for triggered, assessment, confirmation, and 4-log disinfection monitoring, as well as related resources.Related Groundwater Source Monitoring Articles in DWS Pipeline Newsletters: